-The costs of providing various programs and other activities have been summarized on a functional basis in the Statement of Activities and in the Statement of Functional Expenses.
+The costs of providing various programs and other activities have been summarized on a functional basis in the Statement of Activities.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Such allocations are determined by management on an equitable basis.